ta-data-par/DAFT_0307/module_2/Lab_27_Advanced-Tableau/README.md

 d.
 Paper

-10. What percent of total profits do the top 10 customer by Sales represent?
+**10. What percent of total profits do the top 10 customer by Sales represent?**

 a.
 3.50%